Eering History, Family Crest & Coats of Arms

 Derrington is a village west of the town of Stafford, in Staffordshire.
 The village dates back to the Domesday Book of 1086 when it was first listed as Dodintone and literally meant "estate associated with a man called Dod(d)a or Dud(d)a" from the Old English personal name + "-ing" + "tun."

 Early History of the Eering family

 This web page shows only a small excerpt of our Eering research.
-Another 103 words (7 lines of text) covering the years 1086, 1636, 1598, 1644, 1629, 1625, 1684, 1660, 1662, 1670, 1650, 1689, 1679, 1685, 1679, 1711 and 1711 are included under the topic Early Eering History in all our PDF Extended History products and printed products wherever possible.
+Another 103 words (7 lines of text) covering the years 1086, 1540, 1576, 1636, 1598, 1644, 1629, 1625, 1684, 1660, 1662, 1670, 1650, 1689, 1679, 1685, 1679, 1711 and 1711 are included under the topic Early Eering History in all our PDF Extended History products and printed products wherever possible.